-Remedial work, re-examination or repetition of a course are not to be regarded as a right for a student who has an unsatisfactory record in a course but are options which may be offered to individual students, in the judgment of the MSHS PA Program faculty, based on the student's academic record and consideration of circumstances related to the completion of the course.
+A student who has an unsatisfactory record in a course is not considered to have a right to remediation.
+Rather, remediation in any of its forms (including remedial assignments, re-examination, or course repetition) is an option which may be offered to an individual student at the discretion of the MSHS PA Program faculty, based on the student's academic record and consideration of circumstances related to the completion of the course.